russellmatt66/imhd-CUDA/visualization/README.md

 # Summary
-Directory for the bespoke VTK
+Directory for the bespoke VTK.
+Integrated into this is also a Python module I wrote that calculates Ideal MHD equilibrium for a handful of cases right now.

 # Directory Structure
 `build/`